IRA, Bequest, and Real Estate Gifts

 A bequest through a will or trust

-You can leave a lasting legacy to LGBTQ health by designating Howard Brown Health as a beneficiary of your will or trust with a gift of any size.
+You can leave a lasting legacy to providing patient care by designating Howard Brown Health as a beneficiary of your will or trust with a gift of any size.
 Your gift may also reduce your taxes.

 If you wish to name Howard Brown in your will or estate plan, we should be named as: